 What constitutes drinking ‘success’ for Americans and Britons?

-Our social media text analytics unearthed that each demographic has different purposes for drinking.
+Our social media text analytics of US and UK attitudes to drinking unearthed that each demographic has different purposes for drinking.

 For Brits, it’s all about having a ‘proper’ time.
 They were 11.8x more likely to use this word when talking about drinking, while they also used the phrase ‘proper night’ 19.6x more.